100 Sights in Frankfurt, Germany (with Map and Images)

 The Garden of Tiananmen is a Chinese garden in Frankfurt am Main, Germany.
 It is part of the Bethmannpark in the Nordend, the main entrance is near the entrance to the Bethmannpark at the beginning of Berger Straße.

-The pension tower is a late Gothic torture of the former city fortification of Frankfurt am Main and part of the Saalhof.
-The tower secured the travelor, which as the most important city gate Frankfurt connected the center of the historic city center, the Römerberg, with the port on the banks of the city wall outside the city wall.
-Opposite the pension tower on the Mainai has been the northern bridgehead of the Iron Steg since 1869.
+The Rententurm is a late Gothic gate tower of the former city fortifications of Frankfurt am Main and part of the Saalhof.
+The tower secured the gate, which, as Frankfurt's most important city gate on the Main side, connected the centre of the historic city centre, the Römerberg, with the harbour on the banks of the Main outside the city wall.
+Opposite the Rententurm on the Mainkai has been the northern bridgehead of the Eiserner Steg since 1869.

 The Volksbildungsheim is a listed building at the Eschenheimer Tor in Frankfurt am Main with the address Eschenheimer Anlage 40.
 The name is a reminder of its many years of use as an education and event centre of the Frankfurter Bund für Volksbildung.
 From 1963 to 1995, the Theater am Turm was located here.
 Today, behind the preserved façade is the CineStar Metropolis, which is used as a multiplex cinema.
 The cinemas are operated by the CineStar Group.